jamesmcdonald112/spring-react-vite-template/README.md

 > 💡 **Tip:** Without these `.env` files in place, frontend requests like `/api/ping` may fail or return HTML instead of JSON responses.
 > Always ensure both `backend/.env` and `frontend/.env` exist before running the servers.

+> 💡 Note: The root .env file is used only for local development and Docker Compose.
+When deploying to Render, ignore the .env file and instead add your variables in Render → Environment → Add Environment Variable.
+Render automatically injects them into the container.
+This keeps your secrets secure and prevents credentials from being committed to Git.

 ---

 ## 🌍 Backend Profiles